ansible/awx-operator/README.md

       ...
       tower_task_privileged: true

-If you are attempting to do this on an OpenShift cluster, you will need to grant the `tower` ServiceAccount the `privileged` SCC, which can be done with:
+If you are attempting to do this on an OpenShift cluster, you will need to grant the `awx` ServiceAccount the `privileged` SCC, which can be done with:

-    oc adm policy add-scc-to-user privileged -z tower
+    oc adm policy add-scc-to-user privileged -z awx

 Again, this is the most relaxed SCC that is provided by OpenShift, so be sure to familiarize yourself with the security concerns that accompany this action.